- Reviewed: 22 January 2021, 10:48 NZDT

 New Zealanders in Zambia should exercise a high level of personal security awareness at all times, especially in public places such as bus and railway stations, and areas frequented by foreigners.
-Victims have been followed from banks, nightclubs, and ATMs and later robbed at gunpoint.
+Victims have been followed from banks, nightclubs, and ATMs on occasion.
 Walking alone or travelling after dark is not recommended.
 When travelling by car, it is advisable to keep doors locked and windows up at all times.

 Demonstrations occur from time to time in Zambia and have on occasion led to violence, with clashes between protestors and security forces.
 New Zealanders in Zambia are advised to avoid any demonstrations, political rallies and large public gatherings as even those intended to be peaceful have the potential to turn violent.

 General Travel Advice

 New Zealanders travelling or living in Zambia should have a comprehensive travel insurance policy in place that includes provision for high risk adventure activities and medical evacuation by air.